My CD key or unique identification doesn't work

 - A Microsoft Windows OEM product key will not work with retail versions of Windows.

 Make sure all the letters and numbers you are entering are correct.
 Characters, such as the capital letter "O" and the number "0," can be difficult to read.
 Make sure you're entering an "O" and not a zero if that is what needs to be entered.
 Other problem letters include a capital letter "i" that looks like a lowercase "l," or a lowercase letter "l" that looks like the number "1."

 If you have tried all combination of letters and numbers, enter the key code as someone else reads it out loud.

 Maximum installed copies

 As a form of protection many programs, especially games, only allow a few copies of the program to be installed.
 If you have shared the unique identification number with friends or installed the program onto multiple computers, you may have reached the maximum allowed copies that can be installed.

-Program is a pirated copy and using an invalid code or a disabled code.
-Downloading a program from the Internet or buying a program from an auction site such as eBay are two common ways a scammer may distribute pirated software.
-If you have tried the above suggestions and are still unable to get the program to accept the CD key, the number has been disabled or was never a real number.
+The program is a pirated copy and using an invalid or disabled product key.
+Downloading a program from the Internet or buying a program from an auction site, such as eBay, are two common ways a scammer may distribute pirated software.
+If you have tried the above suggestions and are still unable to get the program to accept the key code, the product key is likely disabled or was never a legitimate key.